 Autosomal recessive polycystic kidney disease

 Autosomal recessive polycystic kidney disease (ARPKD) is a rare inherited childhood condition where the development of the kidneys and liver is abnormal.
-Over time, either one of these organs may fail.
+Over time, these organs may fail.

 The condition often causes serious problems soon after birth, although less severe cases may not become obvious until a child is older.